 Figure 2: output of the modified wce.exe

-I am using the one I have downloaded from the above link.
+I am using the one I have downloaded from the link in the sources section.
 Let us see how we can use this tool.

 Before we use Hyperion, let’s scan the 32 bit version of wce.exe file through virustotal.com first.

 As we can notice, 44 antivirus applications have flagged this as malicious.

 Let’s encrypt this file with Hyperion as shown below.